lclaeys/eigenfunction-solver/README.md

 The file `exp_cmds.txt` contains the commands used to perform the experiments documented in the paper.
 Running these commands creates a folder for the experiment and a file `logs.csv` with relevant metrics saved during the run.
 It also saves checkpoints of the model weights as `solver_weights_{itr}.pth`.

 The code used to analyze the results and generate plots is given in `plots.ipynb`.
-In addition, the script `create_plots.py` generates plots of the control objective, L2 error as a function of iteration, L2 error as a function of iteration time, and the performance of different eigenfunction losses for each experiment listed in `experiments_list.txt` in the directory `figures`.
-It also creates the other figures in the paper (performance deterioration with increasing $T$, ring example etc.).
+In addition, the script `create_plots.py` generates plots of the control objective, average L2 error as a function of iteration, L2 error as a function of iteration time, and the performance of different eigenfunction losses for each experiment listed in `experiments_list.txt` in the directory `figures`.
+It also creates the other figures in the paper (performance deterioration with increasing $T$, ring example etc.) and estimates the objective, printing to the file `objectives.txt`.
 The script can be edited to only generate a subset of these figures.

 For estimating the computation cost, the bash file `time_experiments.sh` reruns experiments found in `experiments_list.txt` sequentially for 1000 iterations, saving the results in the folder `timing_experiments`.
 The notebook `timing.ipynb` contains code to analyze the average time per iteration from this data.